 - Stress sensitivity

 In most cases, mental and emotional withdrawals are handled with psychotherapies and support groups.
-These allow you to understand where your addiction is coming from within you and develop coping techniques to overcome these challenges. ⁷
+These allow you to understand where your addiction comes from and develop coping techniques to overcome these challenges. ⁷

-The length of mental withdrawals vary depending on the person and their previous addiction.
-However, most people will spend anywhere between 6 months to 1 year in this stage of recovery.
+The length of mental withdrawals varies depending on the person and their previous addiction.
+However, most people will spend anywhere between six months to one year in this stage of recovery.

 4.)
 Relapse Prevention

-As your brain and body undergoes so many changes, there’s going to be a desire to make things easier on yourself by simply giving in.
+As your brain and body undergo so many changes, there’s a desire to make things easier on yourself by simply giving in.
 In a more specific example, if you’re overcoming an opioid addiction, your brain needs a lot of time to “relearn” how to make dopamine on its own.
-A craving may is your brain’s way of saying, “you can get all that dopamine back by taking opioids again.” ⁸
+A craving may be your brain’s way of saying, “You can get all that dopamine back if you take opioids again.” ⁸

 Of course, different drugs have varying mechanisms for causing cravings and relapse.
 But what remains the same is your brain and body simply need time to readjust and overcome the damage a substance has done to them.

 One of the best ways to prevent relapse is by finding a support group of others who were addicted to the same substance as you (i.e. Alcoholics Anonymous).
-Through these groups, you can find others who are going through similar experiences as you, discuss your issues, and work together on overcoming the problem.
+Through these groups, you can find others going through similar experiences, discuss your issues, and work together to overcome the problem.

 5.)
 Moving On

-As mentioned, you’ll likely struggle with the threat of relapse most of your life.
-However, the best way to overcome these desires is simply by incorporating other hobbies into your life.
+As mentioned, you’ll likely struggle with the threat of relapse for most of your life.
+However, the best way to overcome these desires is simply by incorporating other hobbies.

-Some people find exercising to be a great substitute as it creates endorphins that can help the brain and body repair itself after addiction. ⁹ Others turn to more artistic forms of expression, such as writing or painting, in order to keep their minds busy through a long stretch of time.
+Some people find exercising to be a great substitute as it creates endorphins that can help the brain and body repair itself after addiction. ⁹ Others turn to more artistic forms of expression, such as writing or painting, to keep their minds busy for a long period.

 Regardless of your decisions, the most important thing is to find a purpose that goes beyond drugs and alcohol.